cirosantilli/linux-kernel-module-cheat/README.md

     cat /proc/version

+## QEMU GUI is unresponsive

+Sometimes in Ubuntu 14.04, after the QEMU SDL GUI starts, it does not get updated after keyboard strokes, and there are artifacts like disappearing text.

+We have not managed to track this problem down yet, but the following workaround always works:

+    Ctrl + Shift + U
+    Ctrl + C
+    root

+This started happening when we switched to building QEMU through Buildroot, and has not been observed on later Ubuntu.

 ## Text mode

 Show serial output of QEMU directly on the current terminal, without opening a QEMU window: